pytest-dev/pytest/doc/en/pythonpath.rst

 * ``importlib``: new in pytest-6.0, this mode uses `importlib <https://docs.python.org/3/library/importlib.html>`__ to import test modules.
 This gives full control over the import process, and doesn't require changing ``sys.path`` or ``sys.modules`` at all.

-  For this reason this doesn't require test module names to be unique at all.
+  For this reason this doesn't require test module names to be unique at all, but also makes test modules non-importable by each other.
+This was made possible in previous modes, for tests not residing in Python packages, because of the side-effects of changing ``sys.path`` and ``sys.modules`` mentioned above.
+Users which require this should turn their tests into proper packages instead.

   We intend to make ``importlib`` the default in future releases.